 Here’s why: Bitcoin offers immediate, untraceable, and inexpensive transactions for customers, meaning that the currency is rapidly gaining traction in countries stuck with usurious interest rates and similar financial barriers to trade.
 It’s also virtually immune to chargebacks or reversed transactions, a tactic sometimes used in instances of credit card fraud.
 Finally, there’s no need for consumers to hand over sensitive details to make a transaction.

 Many of the same advantages apply to companies too, with low costs arguably being one of the most significant.
 However, Bitcoin’s greatest gift to the world of business may have nothing at all to do with spending money.
-The technology behind the currency, blockchain, is readily separated from finance and has applications in providing a nearly impenetrable “vault” for the storage of customer details.
+The technology behind the currency, blockchain (learn more about this and web3 analytics via websites like Luabase), is readily separated from finance and has applications in providing a nearly impenetrable “vault” for the storage of customer details.

 It’s a cynical point but there’s more than enough evidence that modern companies – even giant corporations – sometimes do not show enough regard for the sanctity of their customer’s data.
 Website hacks, in which millions of records are stolen, are relatively commonplace now, despite the fact that they didn’t really exist on a global scale until 2008.
 Moreover, cybercrime is becoming savvy enough to be able to make up new types of attacks.

 In the past, hacking attacks were often done by “script kiddies” or coding novices for no reason other than personal entertainment, but things have changed now.
 A site’s theme or purpose is now irrelevant; data security is a concern for everybody.
 It’s easy to see why somebody might hack the Clinton Campaign but fast food joints and Christian dating websites aren’t very interesting in comparison.
 However, both are susceptible to attacks nowadays, which often have financial or disruptive purposes rather than mere entertainment behind them.